lambdaloop/anipose/docs/start_2d.md

   - **pose-3d** = 3d tracking for each group of input videos
   - **angles** = computed angles from 3d tracking
   - **videos-3d** = 3d videos generated from 3d tracking

-## Outline of processing plan

-For each experiment, for each session

-1. Compress the videos into videos-raw
-2. Place the configuration files into config (based on defaults and session config)
-3. Perform the 2d tracking based on the configuration
-4. Label the individual videos with 2d tracking
-5. If 3d tracking is enabled
-    1. Perform camera calibration
-    2. Perform triangulation of 2d tracking
-    3. Compute angles, if needed
-    4. Generate 3d videos

 ## Using the pipeline in the field